Samsung Embarks On 'Odyssey' With Its First Gaming Laptops

 Samsung seems to have its fingers in everything.
-From memory to storage to tablets to smartphones, the company has a broad catalog of products under its belt.
+From memory to storage to tablets to smartphones, the company has a broad catalog of products.
 Now, Samsung has announced that it has thrown its hat into the gaming laptop ring.

 The new Samsung Notebook Odyssey laptops will come in 17.3- and 15.6-inch varieties, and both will be configurable with up to a 45W Intel 7th generation (Kaby Lake) Core i7 processor.
 Although Samsung wasn’t specific with its CPU model offerings for the Odyssey notebooks, we can conclude from the reported power ceiling that it will likely be the Intel Core i7-7700HQ.